-- 1. The actual paid lodging receipt is required for lodging reimbursement.
+- The actual paid lodging receipt is required for lodging reimbursement.
 Any change in hotel charges during continuous occupancy by an employee must be explained on the voucher.
 Documentation must show lowest available single occupancy rate as certified by the hotel or other lodging.
 IRS Tax Code Section 954A: A taxpayer must have documentary evidence for any lodging expense while traveling away from home. - 2.
-When a traveler in County travel status shares hotel or other lodging with non-county travelers (family members, friends, etc.), reimbursement to the traveler will be as follows: - a.
-If hotel or other lodging is shared with one or more non-County travelers who receive no travel reimbursement from another source, reimbursement to the traveler will be at the rate of single occupancy as certified by the hotel or other lodging (the rate of single occupancy must be on the receipt) regardless of the number of persons and/or rooms occupied.
-At no time will reimbursement be allowed for an additional room, or for non-County travelers. - b.
-If hotel or other lodging is shared with a County or non-County traveler on County business who is receiving reimbursement for travel, reimbursement will be reduced by a proportionate amount of the bill, based on the number of persons occupying the room. - 3.
+When a traveler who is being reimbursed by the County shares a hotel or other lodging with non-County reimbursed travelers (family members, friends, etc.), reimbursement to the traveler will be as follows: - a.
+If a hotel or other lodging is shared with one or more non-County travelers who receive no travel reimbursement from another source, reimbursement to the traveler will be at the rate of single occupancy as certified by the hotel or other lodging (the rate of single occupancy must be documented on the expense voucher) regardless of the number of persons and/or rooms occupied.
+At no time will reimbursement be allowed for an additional room, or for non-County reimbursed travelers. - b.
+If a hotel or other lodging is shared with a County or non-County traveler on County business who is receiving reimbursement for travel from another budget or source, reimbursement will be reduced by a proportionate amount of the bill, based on the number of persons occupying the room. - 3.
 Only out-of-county lodging will be reimbursed.
+Additionally, lodging in counties adjacent to Ottawa County (Muskegon, Kent, and Allegan) is generally not allowed, unless specific approval by the Administrator and/or the Administrator's designee is secured prior to travel.